Anka-Liu/Courses-Practices/README.md

 3. NoSQL
 Containing practices and concepts of MongoDB, using remote server and pymongo library.
 Acknowledgement to Prof. Arsames Qajar, USC.

+4. Applied Statistical Learning
+Containing practices and concepts of Statistical Learning using Python, covering machine learning algorithms and statistical concepts.
+Acknowledgement to Prof. Xin Tong, USC.